TDarkShadow/loadorderlibrary/README.md

 Thanks to RingComics for helping me test.

-Thaks to Gatonegro for the icons.
+Thanks to Gatonegro for the icons.

+Thanks to everyone for using the site.
+I'm astonished at how it's taken off so far :D.